mcpcpc/mcpcpc.github.io/_drafts/2020-12-17-wm-desktop-from-scratch.md

 ---
 layout: post
-title: Creating a Desktop From Scratch
+title: Creating a Minimal Desktop From Scratch
-description: A beginners guide to creating a custom desktop environment.
+description: A beginners guide to creating a minimal custom desktop environment.
 ---

 For the purpose of this guide, I will try to create a minimal desktop